dojo/meta/documents/Committer-Workflow.md

 ## Publishing a Package on npm

 To publish a package, you should ensure you have a current checked out `master` branch.
+The `package.json` in master should have the version set at `X.X.X-pre`.
+If it doesn't, 😱 and 🔥 and find out what is wrong.

 Validate the version of the package you are going to publish, by ensuring you are planning the right tag and the right right version on npm: